why do meteorologists use station models

-Technological advancements have greatly influenced the development of weather stations.
-These stations have changed from basic analog devices with mechanical gauges to advanced digital systems.
-Now, they give accurate, real-time information about the environment.
+Technological advancements have changed weather stations a lot.
+They have changed from basic analog devices to more advanced digital systems.
+Now, these stations give accurate, real-time information about the environment.

-This article explores how weather stations have changed.
+This article looks at how weather stations have changed over time.
 It looks at their shift from analog to digital technology.
-It also highlights their important role in meteorology.
+It also shows how important they are in weather science.

 I. Introduction to Weather Stations